 Average Cost for a Plasma Cutter on Sale

 One of the biggest considerations when shopping for equipment is the price.
-The average cost of a unit on sale can range from $475 – $800.
-Although the price is not necessarily an indication of the product quality, you can expect to pay more for units on the high end of the quality spectrum.
+The average cost of a plasma cutter unit on sale can range from $475 – $800.
+Although the price is not necessarily an indication of the product quality, you can expect to pay more for plasma cutters on the high end of the quality spectrum.

 - Dimensions: 15 x 6 x 12″